 A Running Backpack that Does the Job

 I am not a running kit snob, no need for labels, I buy what does the job.
-This hydration vest comes in colours to suit all tastes and the fact that you get the If you are new to trail running, just getting into ultras, want a lightweight or lower budget option or just a decent quality running vest then this Aonijie Hydration Vest is definitely worth a try.
-If you want to learn more about hydration backpacks, take a look at our recommended buys.
+This hydration running vest comes in colours to suit all tastes and the fact that you get the If you are new to trail running, just getting into ultras, want a lightweight or lower budget option or just a decent quality running vest then the Aonijie Hydration Vest is definitely worth a try.